finwistic

 David Ryan·The Market Wizard Trading System — David Ryan·Technical Analysis#Relative Strength

-Generac base walkthrough — reading accumulation in a base before the fundamental catalyst
+Generac base walkthrough — reading accumulation before the catalyst is obvious

 Ryan walks through a live Generac (GNRC) chart as a model of base analysis.
-He draws a trend line over the majority of the downtrend to identify the natural breakout level, then traces the stock's breakout, pullback, and subsequent run.
-The fundamental story (generator demand backlog six months long due to aging electrical infrastructure, Texas freeze, California wildfires) confirms what the chart was already showing: institutions were accumulating well before the catalyst was obvious.
-The lesson: the chart shows the accumulation, the news explains why — but if you wait for the news, the move is already underway.
+He draws a trend line over the majority of the downtrend to identify the natural breakout level, then traces the stock's breakout, pullback, and run.
+The base structure shows quiet accumulation — tight weeks with drying volume as the stock consolidates, then a volume surge on the breakout that signals institutional commitment.
+The chart was telegraphing strength before any news confirmed it.

-David Ryan·The Market Wizard Trading System — David Ryan·Fundamental Analysis#Breakout
+David Ryan·The Market Wizard Trading System — David Ryan·Technical Analysis#Breakout

 "They have three million shares to buy and they can't get it done in a day — so the stock just keeps grinding higher."